 The key issue here is to first of all understand the difference between scientific truth and ethical truth.

 In general term most people are still able to differentiate between them and do accept scientific facts.
 They also generally understand that science is an ongoing process and that facts can be finetuned and even changed, but in general that process is understood and accepted.
+Scientific facts can be classified as material truth if they cannot be disproved.

 In the bigger picture of life material (scientific) truth is not necessarily the truth that people are fundamentally seeking.